ThomasWeiser/elmfire/README.md

 There are a lot of features I plan to add in the near future:

-* Authentication
+* Complete the API, some special features are still missing
-* Synchronization of Dicts, Lists, Arrays
+* Synchronization of Dicts, Lists, Arrays.
+Maybe more convenience functions.
 * Better test app
 * A nice example app

-Also please take notice that the API is not stabilized yet.
+Please take notice that the API is not finalized yet.
 The exact interface may change a bit here and there.